+'''

-- Introduction
+Introduction

-- PREMIS

-- A Note on Dates

-- API URL Structure
+API URL Structure

-- /APP/
+/APP/

-- /APP/event/
+/APP/event/

-- /APP/event/<id>/
+/APP/agent/

+/APP/agent/

-- /APP/agent/
+/APP/agent/

-- /APP/agent/<id>/

-- Example
+'''

 7.1 Introduction

 The PREMIS Event Service uses REST to handle the message passing between client and server.
 To better provide a standard set of conventions for this, we have elected to follow the AtomPub protocol for POSTing and GETing events from the system.
 The base unit for AtomPub is the Atom "entry" tag, which is what gets sent back and forth.
 The actual PREMIS metadata is embedded in the entry's "content" tag.
 There is a lot more to AtomPub than that, but for the purpose of this document, it is helpful to just view the Atom entry as an "envelope" for the PREMIS XML.